 "Yes, come in, I hope you have a good reason why Hermione is so upset!"
 Dan's anger was starting to rise.
 Filius entered and closed the door behind him.
 He looked around the large kitchen but felt they should have a more comfortable place to talk.

 "Is there someplace where we can talk?" he asked.

 "This way!"
-Dan replied as he turned and walked out of the room.
-Emma with Hermione still hugging her, followed her husband.
+Dan replied, turning, he walked out of the room.
+Emma with Hermione still hugging her followed her husband.
 Filius despite the seriousness of the issue kept a smile on his face and followed the family into a nice living room.
 Dan was standing near a fireplace while Emma guided Hermione to a couch where they both sat down.